chrisduvivier/ft_containers/README.md

 Thanks to: [@chrisduvivier](https://github.com/chrisduvivier)  [@Kovlin](https://github.com/Kovlin)    [@NathanColin](https://github.com/NathanColin27)

 # To test:
-We provide a comparaison test between std containers and our own containers with main.cpp
+We provide a comparaison test between std containers and our own containers with our script.
+Execute `sh test.sh` to test.

 ## Steps we took
 0. Copy paste the generic template from vector reference